 Shearing Weight 2012: 5 pounds blanket only (~2 years' growth)

-Mo is an excellent breeding male, with his first cria due any time now.
+Mo is an excellent breeding male, whose first cria was reportedly stunning.

 We had originally thought Mo was MF, but on closer exam in good light recently, we realized that his fiber is actually MRG, with a large light rose gray patch on the back of his neck.
 If you love color, lock style, luster and are looking for silver or rose gray, Mo should be on your shopping list.
 If you enjoy the spotlight and blue ribbons, Mo should DEFINITELY be on your shopping list!
 He has all the qualities you want in a show macho: fiber, conformation, stature and presence.
 He walks as though he owns the farm, with command and style, and his statuesque build puts him literally head and shoulders above his peers.